 Subject taught on this MA

-Postcolonial and transnational literatures, particularly South Asian diaspora Literatures and cultures of the South West Indian Ocean.
-My interests also include Indian cinema (Bollywood and art cinema).
+Postcolonial and transnational literatures, particularly of the South Asian diaspora, East and South Africa and the South West Indian Ocean.
+My interests also include Indian cinema (Bollywood and art cinema), crime writing and ecocriticism.

 I would be happy to supervise students interested in postcolonial or transnational literatures especially from Africa and South Asia.
-I am also willing to supervise work on Indian cinema, diaspora studies, crime literature and ecocriticism.
+I am also willing to supervise work on Indian cinema, diaspora studies, crime literature and environmental issues.

 - Indian Ocean identity politics